anushkumar13/Low-Level-Design/05_Structural_Design_Pattern/03_Adapter_Design_Pattern.md

 }
 ```

-Your new system uses an interface `ILogger`:
+But in your new system, everything expects an interface like this:

 ```java
 interface ILogger {